xwjBupt/CVFSNet/README.md

 License
 --------

-The CVFSNet code is released under MIT License (see LICENSE file for details).
+The CVFSNet code is released under GPL-3.0 license (see LICENSE file for details).